Discrimination: Title VII and the Pennsylvania Human Relations Act

 After the Notice of Right to Sue is issued, the complaining party will then have 90 days to file suit in court, on the federal law portion of his/her claim.
 After filing suit on the federal claim(s), the PHRC will normally end its processing of the state law claims, which may then be added to the federal lawsuit by amendment.

 In court, the complaining party must prove that discrimination, and not a reason or reasons stated by the employer, was the true motive for an employment decision.
 In legal jargon, the complaining party must prove that the reasons articulated by the employer were a pretext, designed to disguise discrimination, which the complaining witness must ultimately prove was the true reason for the employment-related decision.
 Because these claims must almost always be proven by circumstantial evidence of an employer's intent or motive, they are among the most difficult in the law to prove.

 For much more information regarding discrimination, the administrative complaint process, and the subject of discrimination generally, the EEOC and PHRC have very good web sites, at www.eeoc.gov; and at www.phrc.state.pa.us.
-To the extent these web sites do not answer your particular question about discrimination, you should contact my office at (717) 775-7195 for a consultation, to review in detail your right to be free from discrimination.
+To the extent these web sites do not answer your particular question about discrimination, you should contact my office at (717) 775-7195 for a free consultation, to review in detail your right to be free from discrimination.